D4RKONION/fgcireland.com/content/posts/2025-09-02-arcade-report-heart-of-gaming-croydon/index.md

 ![High score screen of Street Fighter Zero 3 (Japanese version of SFA3) after I 1CC'd the game with Sakura with a score of 1,504,000](/images/uploads/posts/arcade-report-heart-of-gaming-croydon/bafkreidhdpyiimmc2tggswsp7ux2v5umgskgne7unm5zh6bftff7bas2je.jpg)

-You could say that the game selection is a little Capcom-centric (and SNK, to a lesser extent), and the closest thing you'll get to a 3D fighter is SFEX2, but I'd be surprised if even the gargantuan [Arcade Club](https://www.arcadeclub.co.uk/) in Bury, the [largest arcade in Europe](https://youtu.be/vhAzFz1lNEY) and nearly ten times the size of HoG, had a better line-up of fighters.
+You could say that the game selection is a little Capcom-centric (and SNK, to a lesser extent), and the closest thing you'll get to a 3D fighter is SFEX2, but I'd be surprised if even the gargantuan [Arcade Club](https://www.arcadeclub.co.uk/) in Bury, the [largest arcade in Europe](https://youtu.be/vhAzFz1lNEY) - nearly ten times the size of HoG - had a better line-up of fighters.

 # Other highlights

-* There was a decent selection of rhythm games, such as In the Groove, Maimai, Pop'n Music, Hatsune Miku: Project Diva, Rhythm Heaven, and - I apologise to Paul for not getting a better picture of it - Taiko no Tatsujin.
+* There was a decent selection of rhythm games, such as In the Groove, Maimai, Pop'n Music, Hatsune Miku: Project Diva, Rhythm Heaven, and - I apologise to D4RK ONION for not getting a better picture of it - Taiko no Tatsujin.

 ![A row of rhythm games: Pop'n Music, Hatsune Miku: Project Diva, Rhythm Heaven.
 The side of a Taiko no Tatsujin cabinet can be seen on the right hand side](/images/uploads/posts/arcade-report-heart-of-gaming-croydon/bafkreiawmnx742amrsynk4quudiqo7bqvmlx7dppvwurc35edzpay5u4li.jpg)